anet-be/lua-yottadb/docs/lua-yottadb-ydbdocs.rst

 subscript_next (varname[, subsarray[, ...]])
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Returns the next subscript for a database variable/node, or ``nil`` if there isn't one.
+Returns the next subscript for a database variable or node; or ``nil`` if there isn't one.